zanvoy/backend-word-count-assessment/README.md

 # Workflow for this Assignment
 1. *Fork* this repository into your own personal github account.
 2. Then *Clone* your own repo to your local development machine.
-3. Complete the missing parts of the files to pass the built-in tests.
+3. **NEW For this assignment**, create a separate branch named `dev/your-github-username`, and checkout the branch.
+Complete the missing parts of the filess.
-4. Commit your changes (with _meaningful_ commit messages e.g. not 'blah' or 'asdf' or 'updated code'), then `git push` back to your own github account.
+4. Commit your changes (with _meaningful_ commit messages e.g. not 'blah' or 'asdf' or 'updated code'), then `git push` the branch back to your own github account.
-5. From your personal Github repo, create a pull request (PR).
-Add your instructor (and any other optional reviewers such as TAs and Coaches) to your PR, so that they can get a notification.
+5. From your own Github repo, create a pull request (PR) from your dev branch to your own master.
+Invite your instructor (and any other optional reviewers such as TAs and Coaches) to your PR, so that they can get a notification.
 If you don't recall how to add reviewer(s) to a PR, please refresh on [this article](https://help.github.com/articles/requesting-a-pull-request-review/)
 6. Copy/Paste the URL link to your PR as your assignment submission.